daviddechaux/Kingmaker/readme.md

 - Save before quit
 - Make fog more manageable (add and transparency)
 - Adjust css to have all icon on the same size (more or less)
-- Use data instead of crappy class method like I did
+- Use data instead of crappy css class method like I did
 - Add a hint on fields (name and title) : disable some characteres on names
 - Create capital
 - Redo the fog positioning properly
 - Use Lucian POC for Javascript Object
+- Add line J

 ## In progress :
 - Create factions : Border